blackboxlogic/Cos470/README.md

 # Syllabus: COS 470 "Topic with c#"
 ## Description
-An overview of the c#.net, covering lanuage details and applications that can be build with it.
-We'll incorperate tools/process commonly used in software developement.
+An overview of the c#.net, covering language details and applications that can be build with it.
+We'll incorporate tools/process commonly used in software development.

 ## Details
 * Class Times: Tuesday/Thursday 4:10pm to 5:25pm